-The Fall 2016 lineup of workshops is here with early bird tickets until July 18.
+The Fall 2016 lineup of workshops is here with special “buddy” tickets: Bring a friend, get the second ticket half off and share the savings!
 Read all about our discount program here.

 Video Storytelling for the Web with Bob Sacha – Over two weekends, this workshop concentrates on video storytelling for the web, focusing on non-narrated stories of compelling characters and short, sharply focused pieces targeted for online viewing.
 Students will leave the class with well-practiced new skills and a 1-minute edited video around an “object of meaning.”
 Four sessions: Sept.
 17-18, and 24-25. $799.
 Learn more.
 CUNY J+ offers a Credly badge upon completion of this class.